-We assume that the mock population follows the Schechter LF in Eq.~(\ref{eq:lum_f}), with the parameters inferred for LAEs by \cite{Herenz2019}: $\log(\Phi^\star/\mathrm{Mpc^{-3}}) = -2.71, \,\, \log(L^\star/\mathrm{erg\,s^{-1}}) = 42.66, \,\, \alpha = -1.84.$ This choice mimics an LF that is close to a real observed case, but the results of this test are not dependent on the specific parameter values chosen.
-We sample the corresponding probability distribution function of the population [Eq.~(\ref{eq:Ppop})], generating sources with associated redshifts in the range $3 < z < 5$ and luminosities satisfying $\log(L/\mathrm{erg\,s^{-1}}) \geq 40.5.$ While we do not introduce measurement errors in the redshift values, we include a relative uncertainty of $10\%$ in the luminosities.
-We then apply a selection function modeled as a sigmoid:
+We assumed that the mock population follows the Schechter LF in Eq.~(\ref{eq:lum_f}), with the parameters inferred for LAEs by \cite{Herenz2019}: $\log(\Phi^\star/\mathrm{Mpc^{-3}}) = -2.71, \,\, \log(L^\star/\mathrm{erg\,s^{-1}}) = 42.66, \,\, \alpha = -1.84.$ This choice mimics an LF that is close to a real observed case, but the results of this test are not dependent on the specific parameter values chosen.
+We sampled the corresponding probability distribution function of the population [Eq.~(\ref{eq:Ppop})], generating sources with associated redshifts in the range $3 < z < 5$ and luminosities satisfying $\log(L/\mathrm{erg\,s^{-1}}) \geq 40.5.$ While we did not introduce measurement errors in the redshift values, we included a relative uncertainty of $10\%$ in the luminosities.
+We then applied a selection function modelled as a sigmoid,